Question 197·Medium·Rhetorical Synthesis

 Now check each option against the goal (efficient vertical farm + specific data).

-- Choice A defines vertical farming and mentions the 9-meter towers, but it does not talk about efficiency (no yield or water savings).
-It misses the main purpose.
+- Choice A describes vertical farming and gives method details (hydroponics, sunlight, 9-meter towers), but it does not give efficiency data like yield or percent water savings.

 All three fail to use the strongest, most specific efficiency data from the notes.